PlatformAwareProgramming/CloudClusters.jl/README.md

 ```

-Using __@cluster__ does not instantiate the cluster yet.
+Using __@cluster__ is not sufficient to instantiate the cluster.
 It creates a _cluster contract_ and returns a handle for it.
-For instance, in the example, the _contract handle_ is stored in the _my_first_cluster_contract_ variable, through which the user can create one or more clusters later.
+In the example, the _contract handle_ is stored in the _my_first_cluster_contract_ variable, from which the user can create one or more clusters later.

 > [!NOTE]
-> In _CloudClusters.jl_, a handle is a symbol comprising 15 randomly calculated lower- and upper-case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
-Since they are symbols, they are printable and may be used directly to refer to a cluster contract.
+> In _CloudClusters.jl_, a handle is a symbol comprising 15 randomly calculated lower and upper case alphabetic characters (e.g.,```:FXqElAnSeTEpQAm``` ).
+As symbols, they are printable and may be used directly to refer to a cluster contract.

 A cluster contract must be resolved before creating clusters using it.
 For that, the user needs to apply __@resolve__ to the contract handle, as below: